MaxOfLondon/sudoku/README.md

 # Sudoku
 [![CI Sudoku workflow](https://github.com/MaxOfLondon/sudoku/actions/workflows/deploy-pygame.yml/badge.svg)](https://github.com/MaxOfLondon/sudoku/actions/workflows/deploy-pygame.yml)

-Yet another Sudoku game in python.

 ## Description

-Pgame implementation of popular Sudoku game with setup for pygbag wasm.
+An OO implementation of Sudoku game in Python Pygame with Pygbag wasm.
+The game can be run as stand alone app or as a browser game.

 Play [Sudoku](https://maxoflondon.github.io/sudoku/index.html) now on Github.

-> **_NOTE:_** Takes some time to load first time, please be patient.
+> **_NOTE:_** It will take some time to load for the first time in the browser because all dependencies are being downloaded and game assembled but subsequent run should be much faster, please be patient.

 ### Installing